armcknight/armcknight.com/blog/_posts/2024-01-26-mac-40th-anniversary.md

 Fast forward a few years, and I'm in university, with a more recently purchased [Sony VIAO 17"](https://www.cnet.com/reviews/sony-vaio-e-series-17-inch-review/), an absolute behemoth.
 It ran Windows Vista.
 I actually took it backpacking in Europe for 6 weeks, ow, my back.
 But it did get us out of a bind a few times.
 This was before we could afford smartphones, so that was our only connection to the internet.

 Two things happened one or two semesters in.
-One, I was finally fed up with the bulk of the hulk.
+One, I finally had enough of the bulk of the hulk.
 And two, I wanted something closer to a Unix experience.
-(OK, and three, the VIAO was already starting to fall apart, and the Latitude before it had fried only maybe a year in, so I wanted to get in on this legendary longevity I'd heard so much about).
+(OK, and three, the VIAO had already started falling apart, and coupled with my memory of the Latitude before it frying a motherboard only maybe a year in, I wanted to get in on this legendary longevity I'd heard so much about).
 So I bought a 13" Macbook Air in 2012.

 And wow, that thing blew my hair back.
 After a short ramp up period with the new UI paradigms, I felt way, way faster working in both GUIs and the terminal.
 I learned more and more keyboard shortcuts that seemed to make more sense to me (and I'm pleased to say I _still_ learn new shortcuts today-as a touch typist this really helps me work faster and faster).